puppetlabs/puppet/api/docs/http_catalog.md

 escaping is still used/supported.
 - `transaction_uuid`: a transaction uuid identifying the entire transaction (shows up in the report as well)
 - `static_catalog`: a boolean requesting a static catalog if available; should always be `true`
-- `checksum_type`: a checksum type supported by the agent, for use in file resources of a static catalog.
+- `checksum_type`: a dot-separated list of checksum types supported by the agent, for use in file resources of a static catalog.
+The order signifies preference, highest first.

 An optional parameter can be provided to the POST or GET to notify a node classifier that the client requested a specific environment, which might differ from what the client believes is its current environment: